 Marjorie Nicholas, PhD, CCC-SLP

-Marjorie Nicholas, PhD, CCC-SLP, is Associate Chair of the Department of Communication Sciences and Disorders, and is a professor specializing in adult neurogenic communication disorders, and Associate Director of the PhD in Rehabilitation Sciences in the Center for Interprofessional Studies and Innovation.
+Marjorie Nicholas, PhD, CCC-SLP, is Associate Chair of the Department of Communication Sciences and Disorders, and is a professor specializing in adult neurogenic communication disorders, and Associate Director of the PhD in Rehabilitation Sciences in the School of Health and Rehabilitation Sciences.

 She founded the MGH Institute's onsite Aphasia Center, which provides diagnostic and treatment services to adults with aphasia and related neurological communication impairments.